Associated Press of Pakistan: Subscribers

-Staff

-The number of APP's employees is estimated at between 800 and 1000, of whom over 200 to 350 are journalists and photographers while the rest are administrative staff, including computer engineers, technicians, peons, traffic attendants, data entry operators and finance staff.

-In addition there are a small number of "stringers" (part-time correspondents) at various district headquarters in Pakistan and aboard.

-After decades gap the system of journalists posting aboard was revived during the first tenure of Mr. M. Aftab.
-He secured approval of the Ministry to post four senior journalists as special correspondents in Washington D.C., London, Beijing and New Delhi.

-The massive political induction by Musharraf government's Information Minister Muhammad Ali Durrani and subsequently by PPP-led democratic government at federation from 2008 up till now (October 2015) have badly affected the financial position of APP.
-The organisation is unable to pay medical, telephones, newspapers bills, over time, feature and other allowances.
-The very unfortunate thing was that the backbone of the organisation are journalists but they are very less in number as compare to other staff members of the entity.

 Management and financing

 APP is a government organisation, responsible to the Ministry of Information and Broadcasting.
 The agency is headed by a Director-General, appointed by the Ministry.
 Also it has a Managing Director (MD) of APP, appointed by the government.

 Since the government takeover, APP has continued with an undefined status – neither an official government body nor an independent news outfit, APP has drawn criticism as a mouthpiece for the government of the day.
 In 1998, however, a Bill was proposed to convert APP into a corporation.
 On 19 October 2002 an Ordinance converted APP into a corporation and renamed it Associated Press of Pakistan Corporation (APPC).

 Due to this unclear status, there is no long-term financing in place for APP, with allocations being made on an annual basis by the Ministry of Information and Broadcasting.
 APP's annual expenditure is now placed at Rs.
 140 million.
 APP generates 60% of its revenue from the government, and the remainder is raised through subscription from electronic media including television and radio and newspapers as well as foreign news agencies, business and non-media subscribers.